-One of the most important documents you will provide when you put your home on the market is the Seller’s Disclosure Notice.
-This document lists the general condition of your property, including your home’s structure, appliances, and mechanical systems, to name a few.
+Hands down, the Seller’s Disclosure Notice is the most important document you are entirely responsible for when selling your home.
+It provides the buyer information regarding the general condition of your property, including the structure, appliances, and mechanical systems, to name a few.
 You'll also find a section regarding zoning changes, legal issues with the home, and other related property conditions.

-As the seller, you are required to answer each question to the best of your knowledge.
-Pay special attention to questions that refer to previous issues with the home.
-If you know of an issue that has been repaired, whether by you or the past owner, you must disclose it and indicate that the repair has been made.
+According to local Austin real estate attorney, Bo Blackburn, “Mistakes on the seller’s disclosure form are the number one cause of home sale lawsuits.”
+Avoid legal trouble!
+Be honest and thorough when filling out your Seller’s Disclosure!
+Answer each question to the best of your knowledge and pay special attention to questions that refer to known issues with the home.
+Even if the issue has been repaired, whether by you or the past owner, you must disclose it and indicate that the repair has been made.
 In addition, if you are aware of pertinent information from a previous inspection (e.g. standard, pool, termite, foundation, roof, etc.) be sure to disclose it and provide a copy of the entire past report as part of your seller’s disclosure.

 Providing the Seller’s Disclosure Notice not only informs the buyer about your home’s condition, but if completed thoroughly and honestly, it can protect you from future legal problems.
 Thus, it’s in your best interest to disclose everything you know about the property you are selling.
-You can access the Seller's Disclosure Notice online from the Texas Association of REALTORS®.
+At REILLY, REALTORS®, we recommend using the Seller’s Disclosure from the Texas Association of REALTORS®.
+Note: Download the form to your computer, then open your local copy before filling it in to avoid losing your changes!

 Certain property features may require you to provide additional disclosures or addendums.
 Here are a few of the most common: